 Tamil Nadu is an ancient state that has preserved its culture and heritage through several traditions, festivals, and rituals that are followed even today.
 Several festivals of different spiritual value and essence of culture are celebrated around the state which gives the state its unique identity.
 Below are some of the famous festivals and events of Tamil Nadu which showcase the vibrant and rich culture of the state:

-- MAHAMAHAM FESTIVAL : This festival is celebrated in Kombakonam town in Tamil Nadu in every 12 years where people gather near the sacred Mahamahan Tank and take a bath.
+- Mahamaham Festival : This festival is celebrated in Kombakonam town in Tamil Nadu in every 12 years where people gather near the sacred Mahamaham Tank and take a bath.
 Jupiter enters the sign Leo in every 12 years and purification of sins take place when one takes a bath in that auspicious tank according to the belief.